65-Year Mystery Solved as Philly Cops Finally Identify Murdered ‘Boy in the Box’

 Zarelli became known as the “Boy in the Box” and “America's Unknown Child.”
 Detectives are said to have knocked on the door of nearly every home in Philadelphia in 1957, but nobody knew to whom the child belonged.

 The investigation into who killed Zarelli is ongoing, Philadelphia Police Commissioner Danielle Outlaw said Thursday.
-Cops said they “have their suspicions” on who killed the boy, but they don’t have evidence to say with certainty.
+Capt.
+Jason Smith said detectives “have their suspicions” on who killed the boy, but they don’t have evidence to say with certainty.

 “This is still an active homicide investigation and we still need the public’s help in filling in this child’s story,” Outlaw said.